GNOME/gimp-help/README.md

   Verify the tarball appears on:

     http://download.gimp.org/pub/gimp/help/

+* Add the Windows installers

+* Update our websites: docs.gimp.org and gimp.org/docs

 * Announce the release on http://www.gimp.org/admin/.
 Click on `Pending News` → `New News`, fill in the form (subject, announce), choose a